 - Not using tobacco or abusing drugs or alcohol

 Evaluating Nutrition and Supplement Information

 Nutrition and cancer research is still in its early stages, therefore you may find it difficult to sort out dependable, science-based advice from misinformation and myth.
 Before you try any supplement or herb on your own, talk with your doctor about the risk of it interfering with your cancer treatment.
 For example:

 - St. John's wort, an herbal product used to treat depression, reduces the effectiveness of imatinib (Gleevec®), a drug used to treat chronic myeloid leukemia and Philadelphia-positive acute lymphoblastic leukemia.
 Talk with your doctor about safe treatment options for depression.

 Get a Free One-On-One Consultation

 Patients and caregivers may receive free one-on-one phone and email consultations with a registered dietitian with expertise in oncology nutrition.
-If you'd like more information, please contact an Information Specialist for this free service or watch this video for more information:
+If you'd like more information, please contact an Information Specialist or watch the video below.